 6

-Gently clean the psoriasis plaque area with plain lukewarm water and pat dry with a soft, clean towel.
-Do not use soap, harsh cleansers, or any exfoliating products immediately before applying the compress โ the AHAs in the hibiscus tea will provide the exfoliation, and additional chemical exfoliants on already-sensitive psoriatic skin may cause irritation.
-If applying after a bath or shower, this is the ideal window โ post-bathing skin is slightly more permeable, improving compound absorption.
+Gently clean the plaque area with plain lukewarm water.
+Pat dry with a soft towel.
+Don’t use soap, harsh cleansers, or other exfoliating products before the compress.
+The hibiscus AHAs will provide the exfoliation.
+Doing it after a bath or shower is ideal — your skin is slightly more absorbent then.

 -